“Ideas are like small plants sprouting in the compost of experience; it takes time and patience to find out if they turn into trees.”

 Looking for more?
 For more writing prompts keyed to the Seven Steps, follow us on Facebook.

-Members of the Seven Steps Online subscription service can log in and download the new writing prompts in the Resource Library as they are gradually released.
+Members of the Seven Steps Online subscription service can log in and download the new writing prompts for narrative, persuasive and informative writing from the Resource Library.

 For more writing activities and inspiration, become a Seven Steps Online member.